tipi-build/docs/0010-custom-build-system.md

 ./configure

 # Build
-# Caching is better disabled during configure (so long
+# Caching is better disabled during configuration steps.
-# TIPI_INTERCALATED_COMPILER_LAUNCHER is unset no caching happens), as
+# When the environment vairable TIPI_INTERCALATED_COMPILER_LAUNCHER is not set,
-# caching system probing operations will only store non really reusable
-# cache entries.
+# no calls to the RE-APIs are made and all work is local.
+# The compiler invocations for configuration purposes are faster to run
+# locally as they are usually using temporary files that can't be cached.
 export TIPI_INTERCALATED_COMPILER_LAUNCHER=rewrapper

 make